FarronF/limerick-council-meetings/meetings/2019/11/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st October 2019.md

 shed to acknowledge their nomination in the Pride of Place 2019 competition.
 The Cathaoirleach

-invited a representative from each group to brief the Members on their work to date.--- 2
+invited a representative from each group to brief the Members on their work to date.
+---
+2

 **Newtown Cottage Association, Clarina**